How to monitor the housing temperature of Basler ace U and L product line cameras

 The image quality of digital cameras depends on both the hardware design and on the components’ quality used in the manufacturing process, but it also depends on the environmental conditions, and especially on the ambient and working temperature.

-This application note provides information about how to monitor the temperature development of Basler ace USB3 Vision and ace GigE Vision cameras equipped with a temperature sensor.
+This application note provides information about how to monitor the temperature development of Basler ace USB3 Vision and ace GigE Vision cameras from the U and L product lines, equipped with a temperature sensor.

 The following issues are covered in this application note: